Our Curriculum Overview

 Belton CE Primary School CURRICULUM INTENT ‘Achieving the Best Together’

 Our intent is strongly underpinned by Christian values.
 In our school we have chosen six key Christian values which provide our focus.
 We believe that these values are at the heart of developing a healthy school community.
 These are hope, peace, forgiveness, love, friendship and trust.
+These values sit alongside the British values of liberty, freedom, community, tolerance, respect and law.

 - We want to ensure that the children can be the best they can be and become responsible, confident individuals who are equipped for the future.